babel/generator-babel-boilerplate/README.md

 1. Ensure that the variable you're exporting exists in your scripts
 2. Update the value of `exportVarName` in `config/index.json`
+3. Update the globals array in the `test/.jshintrc` file
+4. Check that the unit tests have been updated to reference the new value

 #### I want to change the destination directory